-Join Tim Grey for an in-depth discussion in this video Blending with a simple selection, part of Creating Composites in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Blending with a simple selection, part of Photoshop: Creating Composites (2012).

 When it comes to creating an accurate composite image, in other word an image …where mutiple elements are blended seamlessly and accurately, a selection is …usually the best approach.
 And using a selection is not actually all …that complicated.
 In fact the basic process is quite simple. …You create a selection and you use that selection as the basis of a Layer mask. …Let's take a look at an example here.
 I have this photograph of a statue …looking ominously at us and below it I have a back drop.…